melsman/melsman.github.io/_posts/2017-11-03-getting-started-with-fsharp.md

 We show how we can define the concept of expression trees (of one variable) in F# using a simple, recursively defined, discriminated union type.
-We demonstrate how we can generate LaTeX code for such expressions and how we can completely defined, using high-school math rules, how such expressions are differentiated.
+We demonstrate how we can generate LaTeX code for such expressions and how we can completely define, using high-school math rules, how such expressions are differentiated.
 An expression simplifier makes for prettier printing of results.